Balynn077/CartoonClick/README.md

 # ClickyGame

-<h1>Welcome to CLickyGame!
+<Welcome to CLickyGame!
 Don't Clicky on the same Character twice!
-See how many points you can get!</h1>
+See how many points you can get!
 ![ClickyIMG1](https://github.com/Balynn077/ClickyGame/blob/master/public/images/readme1.png)
 <h1>If your guess is correct 1 point is added to your score.
 You are notified if you have a new high score!</h1>
 ![ClickyIMG2](https://github.com/Balynn077/ClickyGame/blob/master/public/images/readme2.png)